 The corners on the right most card are close to being considered damaged, but they would still fall in the Heavily Played category.

-A medium played Pokémon card, according to TCG Player, allows for 12 points of imperfection.
+A moderately played Pokémon card, according to TCG Player, allows for 12 points of imperfection.
 Typically this means there is certainly holo scratching and whitening, but it does not cover the entire card.

-While Heavily Played leans towards most of the card being “marked”, medium play means there is a fair amount but the card is still in reasonable shape.
+While Heavily Played leans towards most of the card being “marked”, moderately played means there is a fair amount but the card is still in reasonable shape.
 The line can definitely get blurred between MP and the other two around it.

 Lightly Played (LP) Pokémon Cards